 They had all these shacks with broken-down rusty cars out front, piles of lumber and empty longnecks and pieces of machinery that might come in handy sometime, the weeds growin’ up all crazy through ’em everywhere.
 The Stone boys was all wild, jacked deer, trapped bear, dynamited trout pools, made snares, shot strange dogs wasn’t their own and knocked up every girl they could put it to.
 Yessir, they was some bunch.

-This ‘facade’ of a pastoral idyll is also known as an ‘apparent utopia’.
-Suburban areas of cities are often used as apparent utopias, too.
+This ‘facade’ of a pastoral idyll is also known as an ‘snail under the leaf setting’.
+Suburban areas of cities are often used as snail under the leaf settings, too.

 STORY STRUCTURE OF “BEDROCK”

 Perley has a dangerous attraction to a young woman which has harmed her and now, in his old age, it will harm him.

 He wants a wife to fill the hole of his dead one.
 If not a wife, then a sexual partner.

 Bobhot (a clear opponent) and Maureen (who presented at first, to a desperate old man as an ally).